react-navigation/react-navigation.github.io/docs/collapsible-header.md

 sidebar_label: Collapsible header
 ---

-react-navigation-collapsible is a library and a `High Order Component` that adjusts your navigationOptions and makes your screen collapsible.
+react-navigation-collapsible is a library and a `Higher Order Component` that adjusts your navigationOptions and makes your screen header collapsible.

 Since react-navigation's header is designed as `Animated` component.
 You can animate the header by passing `Animated.Value` from your `ScrollView` or `FlatList` to the header.